Healthy Homes Assessment Grenada North

 What We Do

-As building inspectors we deal with all the issues involved in expert home inspections.
-We’re there to ensure that you make the best choice when it comes to purchasing your next property.
+As building inspectors we take on all elements of specialist house Inspections.
+We are there to make sure that you make the best decision when purchasing your next property.

-We specialise in a range of solutions to make sure that you are fully updated on the condition of any property that you might be contemplating buying or selling along with other services.
+We specialise in a range of solutions to make sure you are completely informed of the condition of any property you might be contemplating buying or selling as well as additional services.

-Not only do we collaborate with you, but we also have big clients like bank branches, local councils and insurance companies.
-Evidently they appreciate the reassurance provided, due to the details that we provide in our reports of building inspections.
+Not only do we collaborate with you, but we also collaborate with a number of big clients like local councils, banks, and insurance firms.
+They clearly enjoy their peace of mind provided, by the data contained included in our reports on building inspections.

-With our systematic approach to your inspection of your home and the latest software technology that incorporates digital images into your document, you are able to actually see any issues identified.
-Thanks to our comprehensive reporting it is easy to understand why we receive so many clients who recommend our service to family members and acquaintances.
+With our systematic approach to your property inspection and the latest software technology that incorporates digital images into the reports, you are able to actually see any issues that may be discovered.
+Thanks to our detailed report, it’s no wonder we receive so many referrals from clients our service to family members and acquaintances.

 Have Peace of Mind - Get in Touch